icgood/pymap/README.md

 a set of clean Python APIs that can be implemented by pluggable backends.
 Everything runs in an [asyncio][2] event loop.

-There are two backend plugins included in the package, dict and maildir.

 #### [API Documentation](http://icgood.github.io/pymap/)

 ### Table of Contents